pirsch-analytics/docs/docs/integrations/framer.md

 Before we can integrate Pirsch with Framer, you will need to set up a dashboard on Pirsch.
 If you're testing your Framer site, please use the test domain (`something.framer.app`).
 If you're using a custom domain, use that instead.
 The domain on the Pirsch dashboard must match your Framer domain.
 You can also use [additional domains](/advanced/domains-rollup.md) to set up both at the same time.
 The domain can later be changed in the settings if needed.

 Once the dashboard has been created, copy your personal code snippet from the [integration settings](https://dashboard.pirsch.io/settings/integration) or select it from the confirmation page.
-We recommend the extended script to enable all features, including event tracking.

 In your Framer project, go to **Site Settings** > **General** and scroll down to the **Custom Code** section.
 You can open it in the top right corner of the Designer by clicking the gear icon.